metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Set-WinRMClient.md

 TODO: How to control language? in WSMan:\COMPUTER\Service\DefaultPorts and WSMan:\COMPUTERService\Auth\lang (-Culture and -UICulture?)
-TODO: Authenticate users using certificates optionally or instead of credential object
+TODO: Optionally authenticate users using certificates in addition to credentials
 TODO: Parameter to apply only additional config as needed instead of hard reset all options (-Strict)
 HACK: Set-WSManInstance fails in PS Core with "Invalid ResourceURI format" error
+TODO: Implement -NoServiceRestart parameter if applicable so that only configuration is affected

 ## RELATED LINKS